DesenTao/baty.net-hugo/content/about.md

 **Hello there.
 I’m Jack Baty and this is my personal space.**

 I’ve been a partner at [Fusionary Media](https://fusionary.com) since 1995.
 Fusionary is a terrific digital studio in Grand Rapids, MI.
-If you need something built for the web or mobile devices you should [drop us a line](mailto:info@fusionary.com).
+If you need something built for the web or mobile devices you should [send us a note](mailto:info@fusionary.com).

 Outside of helping create digital products at Fusionary, I have a few interests: